“The study of the immune system, the cell-mediated and humoral aspects of immunity and immune responses.”

 Adaptive Immune System

-The Adaptive Immune System is required to fight against pathogens that can control innate immune defences.
+The Adaptive Immune System is required to fight against pathogens that cannot be controlled by innate immune defences.
 It is also referred to as the Acquired Immune System because it is acquired during the course of life.

 All the components of the adaptive immune system are generally inactive however when activated; these components adjust to the presence of all the infectious agents by proliferating and developing a potent mechanism for eliminating the microbes.